soft2help/php-wrapper/README.md

 **Wrapper Script:** Simplifies the process of starting and stopping the PHP server.

-**Port Customization:** Allows you to specify the port number for your development server.
+**Port Customization:** Allows you to specify the port number for your development server. by default 8080.

-**Cross-Platform:** Works seamlessly on Windows, macOS, and Linux.
+**Document root folder:** Allows you to specify the a document root folder. by default: public_html.

+**Route Document:** Allows you especify php route file inside document root folder.

 Php-Wrapper gives you a personal PHP webserver for development.